parsaghaffari/browserbee/ARCHITECTURE.md

 1. User enters a prompt in the Side Panel
 2. The prompt is sent to the Background Module
-3. The Background Module initializes the Agent
+3. The Background Module initializes the Agent with the configured LLM provider
 4. The Agent processes the prompt and executes browser actions:
    - TokenManager handles token estimation and history trimming
    - PromptManager generates the system prompt